yasimjidhu/mini-microservice-clean-architecture-grpc/README.md

 ## Usage

-Access the application via the API Gateway URL provided by your Kubernetes service.
+Access  this application via the API Gateway URL provided by your Kubernetes service.